elifrofyag/trivial/README.md

 # Animal Tracker Application

 This is a Python application designed to track the location of an animal in real-time using data retrieved from an Arduino server.
-It displays the animal's location on a Google Map and alerts you if the animal goes outside a designated safe zone.
+It displays the animal's location on a Google Map using Google Maps API and alerts you if the animal goes outside a designated safe zone.

 **Demo Video:**

-[Link to your demo video]

 ## System Requirements